TRusselo/qolsysgw-xfinity/README.md

    then require you to wait a few hours for HACS to be fully configured.
 In this case, you won't be able to proceed to the next steps until HACS is ready.

-Now, to install Qolsys Gateway with HACS, follow these steps:
+Now, to install Xfinity Gateway with HACS, follow these steps:

 1. Click on `HACS` on the left menu bar in Home Assistant Web UI
 2. Click on `Automations` in the right panel
 3. Click on `Explore & download repositories` in the bottom right corner
-4. Search for `qolsysgw`, and click on `Qolsys Gateway` in the list that appears
+4. Search for `Xfinitygw`, and click on `Xfinity Gateway` in the list that appears
 5. In the bottom right corner of the panel that appears, click on `Download this repository with HACS`
 6. A confirmation panel will appear, click on `Download`, and wait for HACS to proceed with the download
-6. Qolsys Gateway is now installed, and HACS will inform you when updates are available
+6. Xfinity Gateway is now installed, and HACS will inform you when updates are available

 #### Manually

-Installing Qolsys Gateway manually can be summarized by putting the content of the `apps/` directory of this repository (the `qolsysgw/` directory) into the `apps/` directory of your AppDaemon installation.
+Installing Xfinity Gateway manually can be summarized by putting the content of the `apps/` directory of this repository (the `Xfinitygw/` directory) into the `apps/` directory of your AppDaemon installation.

-For instance, if your Home Assistant configuration directory is in `/hass/config/`, you most likely have AppDaemon setup in `/hass/config/appdaemon/`, and you can thus put `qolsysgw/` into `/hass/config/appdaemon/apps/`.
+For instance, if your Home Assistant configuration directory is in `/hass/config/`, you most likely have AppDaemon setup in `/hass/config/appdaemon/`, and you can thus put `Xfinitygw/` into `/hass/config/appdaemon/apps/`.

 ## Configuration